tunnuz/json2run/README.md

 * printing the generated configurations as command line options,
 * running a batch of experiments based on the generated configurations,
-* store the results of the experiments in a database,
+* storing the results of the experiments in a database,
 * running a parameter race (see[^frace]) to find out the configurations (or configuration) that optimize a function of quality,
 * retrieving the results of the experiments from the database.